 Employee Benefits Liability (EBL)—also referred to as Employee Benefits Liability Coverage, and Employee Liability Insurance—protects the business holding the liability policy against an error or omission that was made regarding the administration of employee benefit plans or retirement plans.
 Most claims revolve around clerical errors such as:

 - Where the employee is not added to their benefit plans

 - The employee is added to the wrong benefits, OR

 - The employee is accidentally deleted from coverage altogether

-It can also include coverage incorrect or inaccurate advice given to an employee about a particular benefit.
+It can also include coverage for incorrect or inaccurate advice given to an employee about their particular benefits.
 Mistakes in calculating the amounts of contributions of the employer or employee are also covered by employee benefits liability coverage.
 Such errors are usually made by the Human Resources Department, though they can also come from record-keepers, accountants, and trustees.

 Employee Benefits Liability is a Claims-Made Policy

 What does claims-made mean?
 A claim is covered by the insurance policy if it is made while the coverage is active.
-If you want a claim covered outside the active window, you have to pay for the policy to be retroactive or add a tail to the end of it.
+If you want a claim covered for a retroactive date, you have to pay for the policy to be retroactive or add a tail to the end of it.

 Why Type of Insurance Policies Does Employee Benefits Liability Cover?